Mentally ill people in United States jails and prisons: Criminalization

-A related cause of the disproportionate amount of mentally ill people in prisons is criminalization of mental illness itself.
-In the 1984 study "Criminalizing mental disorder: The comparative arrest rate of the mentally ill", researcher L. A. Teplin notes that in addition to a decline in federal support for mental illness resulting in more people being denied treatment, mentally ill people are often stereotyped as dangerous, making fear a factor in action taken against them.
-Bureaucratic and legal impediments to initiating mental health referrals means arrest can be easier, and in Teplin's words, "Due to the lack of exclusionary criteria, the criminal justice system may have become the institution that cannot say no." Mentally ill people do indeed experience higher arrest rates than those without mental illness, but in order to investigate whether or not this was due to criminalization of mental illness, researchers observed police officers over a period of time.
-As a result, they concluded, "within similar types of situations, persons exhibiting signs of mental disorder have a higher probability of being arrested than those who do not show such signs."
+A related cause of the disproportionate number of mentally ill people in prisons is the criminalization of mental illness itself.
+In the 1984 study Criminalizing mental disorder: The comparative arrest rate of the mentally ill, researcher L. A. Taplin notes that in addition to a decline in federal support for mental illness resulting in more people being denied treatment, mentally ill people are often stereotyped as dangerous, making fear a factor in action taken against them.
+Bureaucratic and legal impediments to initiating mental health referrals mean arrest can be easier, and in Taplin's words, "Due to the lack of exclusionary criteria, the criminal justice system may have become the institution that cannot say no." Mentally ill people do indeed experience higher arrest rates than those without mental illness, but to investigate whether or not this was due to the criminalization of mental illness, researchers observed police officers over a period of time.
+As a result, they concluded that "within similar situations, persons exhibiting signs of mental disorder have a higher probability of being arrested than those who do not show such signs."

-The authors of the book Criminalizing the Seriously Mentally Ill: The Abuse of Jails As Mental Hospitals claim that nationwide, 29% of jails will hold mentally ill individuals with no charges brought against them, sometimes as a means of 'holding' them when psychiatric hospitals are very far away.
+The authors of the book Criminalizing the Seriously Mentally Ill: The Abuse of Jails as Mental Hospitals claim that nationwide, 29% of jails will hold mentally ill individuals with no charges brought against them, sometimes as a means of 'holding' them when psychiatric hospitals are very far away.
 This practice occurs even in states where it is explicitly forbidden.
-Beyond that, according to the authors, the vast majority of people with mental illnesses in jails in prisons are held on minor charges like theft, disorderly conduct, alcohol/drug related charges, and trespassing.
-These are sometimes "mercy bookings" intended to get the homeless mentally ill off the street, a warm meal, etc. Family members have reported being encouraged by mental health professionals or police to get their loved ones arrested as a means of getting them treatment.
+Beyond that, the vast majority of people with mental illnesses in jails and prisons are held on minor charges like theft, disorderly conduct, alcohol or drug-related charges, and trespassing.
+These are sometimes "mercy bookings" intended to get the homeless mentally ill off the street, a warm meal, etc. Family members have reported being encouraged by mental health professionals or the police to get their loved ones arrested to get them treatment.
 Finally, some mentally ill people are in jails and prisons on serious charges, such as murder.
-The authors of Criminalizing the Seriously Mentally Ill claim many such crimes wouldn't have been committed if the individuals had been receiving proper care.
+Many such crimes would likely not have been committed had the individuals been receiving proper care.

 Malingering

 Some inmates feign psychiatric symptoms for secondary gain.
-For example, an inmate may hope to receive a transfer to a more desirable setting or receive psychotropic medication.
+For example, an inmate may hope to receive a transfer to a more desirable setting or psychotropic medication.

 Exacerbation of mental illness in a prison setting

-Another proposed reason for the high number of incarcerated with mental illness is the way how a prison setting can worsen mental health.
+Another proposed reason for the high number of people incarcerated with mental illness is the way a prison setting can worsen mental health.
 Individuals with pre-existing mental health conditions can worsen, or new mental health problems may arise.
 A few reasons are listed as to how prisons can worsen the mental health of the incarcerated: